 Yes, AIS, PNF & Facial Stretch Therapy are effective forms of table stretching.

 Each works with the nervous system in different ways to achieve optimal flexibility.
 They all have merit, yet are all limited by their own fundamentalism.
 Stretch Zone has its methods but is not fanatic about adhering to a specific modality or methodology.
 The Stretch Zone Method® is not a one size fits all methodology.
 The only thing that Stretch Zone is dogmatic about is the proper positioning, stabilization, isolation and stretching the muscles in a purposeful order and doing so with some regards to the stretch reflex.
-Ergo, the Stretch Zone Method® is not just complimentary to, but enhances the effectiveness of many
+Ergo, the Stretch Zone Method® is not just complimentary to, but enhances the effectiveness of many other modalities.

 Another big difference is that the educators of most modalities teach their brands of stretching as a tool for therapists and/or trainers to use to enhance or compliment their trade.

 What makes the Stretch Zone most unique is that it’s the only complete proprietary system of methods, protocols, educational workshops, retail applications, staffing, and hardware that includes the innovative Stretch Zone Table and Stretch Zone Conversion kit.
 Stretch Zone is creating a new vertical in the health/wellness/fitness industries focusing on stretching.
 Stretch Zone provides services through corporate wellness programs, retail locations, and an extensive educational program.

 Is the Stretch Zone Method® Active or Passive?